graphcore/poptorch/docs/user_guide/batching.rst

 set the number of accumulations to at least the number of pipeline stages.
 However, with this value, the pipeline will switch into the "ramp-down" period as soon as it has finished the "ramp-up" period.
-Using a larger number of gradient accmumulations means that the pipeline will run at full efficiency for longer.
+Using a larger number of gradient accumulations means that the pipeline will run at full efficiency for longer.
 However, the increase in batches between parameter updates may reduce the overall training efficiency of your model.
 The optimal number of gradient accumulations is a trade off between these two factors.